aefarrell/aefarrell.github.io/_posts/2021-06-19-building_infiltration_eg2.md

 In either the single point or averaged outdoor concentration models the indoor concentration rapidly rises above the ERPG-3 limit, which is very bad, and then slowly decays over time.
 In this case almost immediately after the cloud has passed the indoor space is more concentrated in Chlorine than the outside air.
 At the very least this suggests that the building is not a good shelter in place location, or at least a much more detailed analysis of building infiltration would be needed to show that it *was* a good shelter in place location.

-*Note* that the indoor concentrations are in mg/m³ wheras the outdoor concentration peaks in the kg/m³, so the building is doing something, it is reducing the indoor concentration by several orders of magnitude, it just isn't enough.
+**Note:** that the indoor concentrations are in mg/m³ whereas the outdoor concentration peaks in the kg/m³, so the building is doing something, it is reducing the indoor concentration by several orders of magnitude, it just isn't enough.
+{: .notice}

 ## Sensitivity

-For the scenario modeling I approached the problem in a very general way such that the methods for solving the indoor concentration didn't depend explicity upon the model of the outdoor concentration.
+For the scenario modeling I approached the problem in a very general way such that the methods for solving the indoor concentration didn't depend explicitly upon the model of the outdoor concentration.
 Which is why it was solved numerically.
 This is a very useful way of approaching things, especially from a code re-use point of view.

 However, in this particular case, if we take the outdoor concentration to be simply the gaussian puff model at a single point then this ODE can be solved analytically and that is useful for exploring the system's sensitivity to windspeed, atmospheric stability, etc.